xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

 1. In Visual Studio Code, press the **F5** key to launch a Teams web client.

 1. Go back to Teams.
-In the dialog, you could select **Add for me** to install the bot as a personal bot, or you select **Add to a team** or **Add to a chat** to install the bot as a a group/channel bot.
+In the dialog, select one of the following:

+    - **Add for me** to install the bot as a personal bot.
+    - **Add to a team** or **Add to a chat** to install the bot as a a group/channel bot.

-1. Try to send "Hello" to start a conversation with the bot.
+1. Try to send "**Hello**" to start a conversation with the bot.

 1. Go back to the Visual Studio Code project.
 Stop the running project by selecting **Ctrl + C**.

 ## Task 4: Send proactive messages

 A proactive message is any message sent by a bot that is not in direct response to a request from a user.

 1. From Visual Studio Code, open the **index.js** file in the root folder.